 Jobseekers should try “reaching out to a professional in that field and scheduling an informational interview, as they can offer advice and information about what it means to work in this particular industry,” Case said.

 Take Our Poll: How Do You Think the Economy Will Perform in 2023?

 You’ve done the research, you’ve conducted informational interviews and now you realize that you’re really not qualified to work in your dream field.
 Fortunately, you don’t have to stay unqualified.
 These days, learning a new skill is just an e-book, e-course or community college class away.

-Nancy Anderson, job search coach and founder at Blackbird Learning Associates, said you can gain experience in a new field in multiple ways.
+Nancy Anderson, a retired job search coach with Blackbird Learning Associates, said you can gain experience in a new field in multiple ways.

 “Look for courses, training, volunteer opportunities or educational resources that will allow you to learn and apply those new skills,” she said.